Skip to main content

 • It will not infect your computer with a virus.
 ChatGPT runs in your web browser or in an app.
 You are not downloading anything risky.

 • It will not call you or ask for money.
 If something claiming to be ChatGPT contacts you by phone or email asking for payment, that is a scam.
+Learn more about spotting such tricks in our scam detection guide.

 • It does not have access to your personal files unless you specifically upload them into the conversation.